pranjals149/100-Days-Of-Code/README.md

 Day 108 : Did Python programming from EDX.
 Practiced OOPs concepts.

 Day 109 : Done with the aptitude exam of Goldman Sachs.

+Day 110 : Did python coding on EDX and codechef.